Zond 5: Launch and trajectory

 On 18 September, the spacecraft flew around the Moon, although it did not orbit it.
 The closest distance was 1950 km.
 On the way back from the Moon, another star tracker failed.
 The spacecraft also erroneously switched off the guided reentry system.
-The Soviet government had deployed eight ships to the Indian Ocean prior to the launch, as a precaution in case the spacecraft could not reach Soviet territory; only three of them had rescue helicopters on board.
+Eight ships were deployed to the Indian Ocean prior to launch, as a precaution in case the spacecraft could not reach Soviet territory; only three of them had rescue helicopters on board.